 The FlyawayHomes model ensures that we can build PSH projects quickly and cost-effectively, providing housing for the homeless in Los Angeles, as a start for them to rebuild their lives.

-Steaven K. Jones, Chairman
+Steaven K. Jones, Founder and Chairman

 Over 50 years of development experience and a passion for helping the most vulnerable

 Steaven founded Steaven Jones Development Company, Inc., a commercial real estate development company, in 1965.
 It currently manages 18 properties that are owned by SJDC’s affiliated entities.
 In addition, it develops commercial and mixed-use projects in Los Angeles County.

 Over its 50-year history, SJDC has developed over 100 commercial projects in Southern California, including office buildings, shopping centers, free-standing retail stores, mixed-use buildings and automotive care malls.
 He has served for 17 years on the Board of Directors of The People Concern (formerly OPCC), a well-respected social service agency.
 He has also been on the Board of the St. John’s Hospital Foundation in Santa Monica for more than 25 years.
 A graduate of the University of Mississippi and Harvard Business School, Steaven has been happily married for 57 years.
 He and his wife have two adult daughters and four grandchildren.

 Innovative real estate developer looking to make a difference in the world